Ask Reflection Dental - Little River if our services are right for youMake an Appointment

 It's not uncommon for the bone that previously supported the tooth to melt away once the tooth is removed – it doesn't serve a purpose anymore.
 When this bone fades away, however, gaps form between the teeth, or the teeth can move out of alignment.
 This is why a socket preservation is typically performed at the same time as the tooth extraction itself.

 Protecting the socket after a tooth extraction is very important.
 One reason to protect the socket is to avoid the development of a dry socket, which can form if the blood clot that protects the healing area is knocked loose, exposing the nerve beneath it.

-If you have any concerns about an extraction's resulting socket, whether or not you've had a preservation procedure, reach out to your dentist at Reflection - Little River for advice.
+If you have any concerns about an extraction's resulting socket, whether or not you've had a preservation procedure, reach out to your provider at Reflection Dental - Little River for advice.
 Call our office at 703-256-3313.